 The two cities are about three hours from one another, and there are plenty of transport options, but it may be tiring to visit Kutaisi on a day trip from Tbilisi – try to stay longer if possible.

 Trains take between 3 and 6 hours to travel from Tbilisi to Kutaisi, and marshrutka depart hourly from Didube station in Tbilisi bound for Kutaisi.
-Travel time is 3.5 hours and tickets are 10 GEL.
+Travel time is 3.5 hours and tickets are about 10 GEL.

 Best Kutaisi Day Trips

 - Kutaisi Ancient City and Prometheus Cave Tour

 - Prometheus Cave, Bagrati and Gelati Monastery From Tbilisi

 - Kutaisi Prometheus and Sataplia Full Day Tour

 Do just need a bus from Tbilisi to Kutaisi (or vice-versa)?
 Click here to book directly!

 8) Ride on Soviet Cable Cars – Day Trip to Chiatura

 Chiatura is a relatively new city, that was originally founded in the late 19th century.
 It first served as a mining colony because the nearby mountains are incredibly rich with important manganese ore.